turingschool/career-development-curriculum-site/career_journals/career_journal_template.md

 - [ ] (partially complete)
 - [ ] (not started)

+If you will not be able to complete your journal this week, please provide an update for the Career Dev team on when you'll have it completed here:

 Week 2: [Link here to your gist]
 - [ ] (completed)
 - [ ] (partially complete)
 - [ ] (not started)

+If you will not be able to complete your journal this week, please provide an update for the Career Dev team on when you'll have it completed here:

 Week 3: [Link here to your gist]
 - [ ] (completed)
 - [ ] (partially complete)
 - [ ] (not started)

+If you will not be able to complete your journal this week, please provide an update for the Career Dev team on when you'll have it completed here:

 Week 4: [Link here to your gist]
 - [ ] (completed)
 - [ ] (partially complete)
 - [ ] (not started)

+If you will not be able to complete your journal this week, please provide an update for the Career Dev team on when you'll have it completed here:

 Week 5: [Link here to your gist]
 - [ ] (completed)
 - [ ] (partially complete)
 - [ ] (not started)

+If you will not be able to complete your journal this week, please provide an update for the Career Dev team on when you'll have it completed here:

 ### Mod 2